Helensburgh Anglican Church

 Rev. Bosworth's Sunday duties were mainly taken up by travelling.
 The horse and sulky was the main means of transport for the local ministers until the arrival of Rev. Creighton and his motor car in 1924.
 Of course, the horse may not have been as fast as a car, but it was more reliable.
 Rev. Smee probably would not have agreed entirely with this view when on April 3rd, 1921, his horse bolted from the church yard and he had to cancel the service up north.

 Two external factors from the earliest times affected the congregation.
 First, there was the weather.
 A year would not go by without a service being cancelled due to a fierce storm.
-Second, there was the mine dispute and strikes.
+Second, there were the mine dispute and strikes.
 As early as 1894 strikes by the mine workers affected the offertories.
-The mine slow down from 1929 through to the end of the Great Depression also had a marked affect upon finances.
-Helensburgh as a mining town and all suffered together when the mine was not working at full capacity.
+The mine slow down from 1929 through to the end of the Great Depression also had a marked effect upon finances.
+Helensburgh was a mining town and all suffered together when the mine was not working at full capacity.

 Rev. Bosworth left the Parish in 1896, and for six months services were taken by Rev Joseph Cook and Rev. J. Ollis.
 Toward the end of the year the Archbishop appointed the then curate of St. Stephen's Newtown, Rev. John Wilson, as mission curate to the Provisional District of Helensburgh.
 Rev. Wilson arrived with his large family and soon settled in to the district.
 His boys were particularly good at sport and joined the Illawarra Australian Football Club.
 The club were the premiers in 1906.
 John had gained his MA in Belfast and on coming to Australia was ordained in 1889 in Bathurst.
 His stipend was 175 pounds p.a.

-From the centers now established by Rev. Bosworth, Rev. Wilson moved to set up outlying mission churches at Waterfall, Otford, Lilyvale, Cawley and Darkes Forest to the South, and Miranda, Cronulla and Audley to the North.
+From the centres now established by Rev. Bosworth, Rev. Wilson moved to set up outlying mission churches at Waterfall, Otford, Lilyvale, Cawley and Darkes Forest to the south, and Miranda, Cronulla and Audley to the north.
 These meetings were usually held in private homes.
 For example, Miranda Anglicans met in a home on the cnr.
-Wandella Rd and the Kingsway.
+Wandella Rd and The Kingsway.

 It was obvious that the mission area was oversized and so the Sutherland Provisional District was formed in 1901 with Rev. Bowers as the Missionary Curate.
 Sutherland was to became a parish in 1920.
 Heathcote remained linked with Helensburgh.